LuotoCompany/basic-bot-tutorial/README.md

 This guide shows one example of how to make a chatbot which can answer questions about PDF files.

+In [Part 1](PART1_CMDLINE.md), we will build a command-line bot application, and in [Part 2](PART2_UI.md) we add a UI to the bot.

+But first, here is an overview of the components needed to build such a bot.

 # Building blocks

 ![img/bot_structure.jpg](img/bot_structure.jpg)